putuoka/c4it-blog/content/posts/2022/072-postgres-crud-operations/article.md

 }
 ```

-Of course, the query is different, but the general structure is the same: create the query, create the Command, add parameters, execute the query with `ExecuteNonQueryAsync`.
+Of course, the query is different, but the general structure is the same: create the query, create the Command, add parameters, and execute the query with `ExecuteNonQueryAsync`.

 ### Delete